steveparks/steveparks.github.io/about.md

 ## Work

-I’m one of the founders of WunderRoot, a web consultancy for large organisations and government, with 140 staff in 9 countries across Europe.
+I’m one of the founders of Wunder, a web consultancy for large organisations and government, with 170 staff in 9 countries across Europe.

-We work in open source software, and the Drupal content management framework in particular.

 ## Writer & Presenter

 I write books and articles about entrepreneurship, business and technology.
-My books are published by Pearson’s Prentice Hall Business imprint in the UK and by other publishers internationally.
+My books are published by Pearson in the UK and by other publishers internationally.
 You can find out more at my Amazon author page.

-I also present on stage at large business events and conferences (often acting as the host or moderator for the event too).
-I also present live web TV programmes about business for companies such as Natwest and BT.
+I also present on stage at events and conferences (often acting as the host or moderator for the event too).

 ## Leisure